-Besides the aim of measuring this process for the first time, the interest on this process goes beyond particle physics in the Standard Model.
+Besides the aim of measuring this process for the first time on different nuclei, the interest on this process goes beyond particle physics in the Standard Model.
 It has been suggested as a powerful tool to search for new physics or as a probe of nuclear structure.
 Some of the possible applications are briefly summarized below.

 • The observation of neutrino oscillations imply that the neutrinos have mass and therefore, a magnetic moment of $\mu{\nu} \sim 10^{-20} \mu_B$ with μ_B the Bohr magneton.
-A larger μ{ν} would be a sign of physics beyond the Standard Model and would have an effect on the CE ν NS spectral shape (see figure 3).
+A larger μ{ν} would be a sign of new physics and would have an effect on the CE ν NS spectral shape (see figure 3).
 A deviation of the expected spectrum (in black) towards larger rate at low energies would point to a neutrino magnetic moment.
+The coloured lines in the figure show different values of the neutrino magnetic moment.